sertxudeveloper/Lyra/Lyra Documentation.md

 | public static | [isTranslatable](#public-static-istranslatable) | bool | Check if the model has HasTranslations class |

 #### public abstract fields
-Contains an array with the fields declarations.
+It contains an array with field declarations.

 ```php
 fields()